steveklabnik/thought-leader-wishlist/README.md

   * [Destiny 2: Every Shotgun OHK Range, Ever (Updated Shotgun Testing)](https://www.[YouTube]().com/watch?v=kZBtbrUsXD4) - [Fallout Plays](https://www.[YouTube]().com/channel/UCMlqYSFcNTrxDQO_T9GCsjg), 2018-06-06
     * Holy Trinity: Impact > Pellet Spread >>>>> Range
     * "It's not that Range does nothing, it's just at the bottom of the totem pole.
 Impact is king; it always trumps Range."

+## Weapon Focus: Swords

+[Fallout Plays](https://www.youtube.com/watch?v=b9HcFqLdlyQ) put together a terrific in-depth analysis of everything Swords.
+If you know of any other content, please let me know!

+* There are three sword frames
+  * **Lightweight**: Usable only by Hunters.
+There are two of these swords.
+  * **Adaptive**: Usable by all classes.
+While Warlocks do not have a specific type dedicate to them, they do have unique access to the `Infinite Guard` perk.
+  * **Aggressive**: Usable only by Titans.
+There are two of these as well.

+* Attributes unique to swords
+  * **Charge Rate**: How fast your Sword Energy replenishes.
+Throw-away stat in its current state.
+Delta between worst and best recharge rates is less than 1s.
+  * **Guard Endurance**: How fast your Sword Energy depletes *while in the guard animation*.
+  * **Guard Efficiency**: How fast your Sword Energy depletes *while getting shot*.
+  * **Guard Resistance**: How much damage your Guardian takes while... guarding.

+* A few things to know about how Heavy attacks work:
+  * They deplete your Sword Energy!
+  * When your Sword Energy is full: Uses `4` ammo, does maximum damage.
+  * When your Sword Energy is not full: Uses `1` ammo, does significantly less damage.
+The learning here is that *you probably never want to be spamming Heavy attacks!*

+* Are you crazy enough to want to take a sword in to PvP?
+  * *Lightweight* and *Adaptive* frames must use a Heavy attack to kill a roaming super. *Aggressive* frames can use a Light attack.
+  * You're probably going to want to focus on *Guard Efficiency* and *Guard Resistance*.

+* Perks that Increase Damage
+  * **En Garde**: In PvP, a light attack can already kill a guardian.
+No need for it in PvP.
+In PvE, the duration is 1.5s.
+There are better options.
+  * **Assassin's Blade**: 15% extra damage + faster sprinting for 5s.
+In PvP, damage doesn't matter.
+Movement speed is fun.
+  * **Shattering Blade**: +25% extra heavy attack damage when depleting ammo.
+Pass.
+  * **Surrounded**: Not necessary in PvP - not only because you're unlikely to proc it, but that a single light swing already kills full health guardians.
+In PvE, solid! +25% base, +35% with Surrounded Spec!
+  * **Whirlwind Blade**: Premier damage-dealing perk!
+Stacks to five, once per light swing. +6% per stack to 30% (x5) with a 3.5s duration.
+Each hit extends the duration.

+* Perks That Encourage Blocking
+  * **Energy Transfer**: Straightforward, works great, nice to have but "eh".
+  * **Counterattack**: You have to take damage right when you activate guard.
+  * **Flash Counter**: Debuffs the enemy that attacks you.
+They take 20% more damage from all incoming damage!
+This is the counter to ground-pounder bosses.
+This only drops on the Honor's Edge sword.

+* Ammo Regeneration Perks
+  * **Tireless Blade**: Only gives you `1` ammo back after multiple heavy attacks.
+Pass.
+  * **Relentless Strikes**: Gives you back sword ammo on repeated hits.
+Seems like it's bugged currently and giving you more ammo back than it should.
+Pairs great with *Whirlwind Blade*.